khale/elf-hijack/README.md

 than the original `printf()` arguments.

-2. Once an attacker compromises a system (and gets privilege), this library is brought onto the compromised system, along with an attack tool.
+2. Once an attacker compromises a system (and gets privilege), this parasite library is brought onto the compromised system, along with an attack tool.

 3. The attack tool (in our case `p01snr`) is run (as root) and uses `ptrace` to attach to the target process.
 This will *only* work